JackonYang/renren/README.md

 	- '': empty
 	- None: error
 4. edu: now/college/senior/junior/primary
+	- school_name:string: if only one school name contains, such as edu_now in pf_mini
 	- list with dict element, dict value is '' if empty
 		- name: '' if empty
 		- year: entrance year